PavanRangani/docs/docs/prd/tasks/drag-drop-email-to-notes.md

  ![Drag-drop dialog](./select-licence-free-trial-with-these-option.png)

-## How to user this features in Athena
+## How to use this features in Athena
 - User can drag and drop the email from Outlook in to the Task notes tab.
 See [Single](https://drive.google.com/file/d/1Ae0GULXlENYFlyt5dxYYgU-5CDVa_vis/view?usp=share_link) notes and [Multi](https://drive.google.com/file/d/1XIw6HsIsL9IIA7wBEoLAEzml0Dfcv1CG/view?usp=share_link) notes.